ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 "came by ."
 </code>

 Note that punctuation marks such as comma and full stop are treated just like any ‘real’ word and that all words are lowercased.

 ### References and Decisions
-This project is mostly based on two papers:
+This project is originally based on two papers:
 >        @inproceedings{DBLP:conf/acl/PaulsK11,
 >        author    = {Adam Pauls and
 >                       Dan Klein},